The stationary and quasi-stationary properties of neutral multi-type branching process diffusions: Conclusions

 Our treatment has concentrated on neutral mutations.
 This enables us to exploit the mathematical simplification that the total population size is effectively a Feller diffusion for a single allele type.
 For subcritical and critical process the population goes extinct almost surely and the interesting limit is the Yaglom limit conditioned on non-extinction~\citep{yaglom1947certain}.

-Our calculation of the stationary distribution in the supercritical case generalises an earlier result for 2 types to the general case of $d$ types~\citep{burden2018mutation}.
+Our calculation of the stationary properties of the supercritical and critical multi-type diffusions in Section~\ref{sec:AsymptoticSuperAndCrit} aim to provide easily accessible derivations of known results in the formal continuous-state branching process literature~\cite{champagnat2008limit,Kyprianou18} The calculation of the stationary distribution in the supercritical case generalises an earlier result for 2 types to the general case of $d$ types~\citep{burden2018mutation}.
 The resulting distribution with the exponential growth factored out is the analogue of the known result for a discrete branching process, namely a one-dimensional line density directed along a ray aligned with the stationary eigenvector of the rate matrix.
 The line density in the continuum limit is equal to the solution by \citet{feller1951diffusion}.
 A similar result follows for the quasi-stationary critical case, except that the relevant density is that of the population with linear time factored out, and the asymptotic line density agrees with Yaglom's exponential distribution.

-The main results of this paper pertain to the subcritical branching diffusion, for which the quasi-stationary distribution does not collapse on to a line density.
-Exact results are determined for first and second moments in the quasi-stationary limit.
+The main results of this paper in Sections~\ref{sec:QSSubcriticalMultiType} to \ref{sec:ComparisonWithNumerical} pertain to the subcritical branching diffusion, for which the quasi-stationary distribution does not collapse on to a line density.
 Although an exact quasi-stationary distribution remains intractable, a solution is found to first order in the overall mutation rate $\theta$ via a multi-dimensional Laplace transform leading to a first-order partial differential equation, which we solve using the method of characteristics.
 The solution agrees well with numerically determined quasi-stationary distributions of discrete multi-type branching processes provided $\theta < 0.1$.
 As an order of magnitude estimate, $\theta$ can be thought of as the product of a per base mutation rate per nucleotide site per generation and an effective population size, and this product is less than 0.1 in most biological contexts~\citep[see][Fig.~3b]{Lynch16}.

 Of particular interest is our calculation from the marginal distribution of the relative proportion of allele types of the sampling distribution over types for a sample of given finite size (see Eq.~(\ref{samplingDistrib})).
 This sampling distribution is identical to the $\mathcal{O}(\theta)$ multi-allele stationary sampling distribution for a neutral Wright-Fisher diffusion with fixed population size~\citep{Burden_2018}.